zxphyrx/highway/app/views/guides/corexy.md

 Ferrules, while optional, can be very helpful.
 I didn't get them due to budget problems, but they are recommended by basically everybody.

 But if you cannot use ferrules, _never ever tin your wires._ Over time and under the stress of the terminals on your mainboard, the solder on the tinned wires will begin to crack and deform.
 If this continues long enough, the solder can fully come off the wire, the wire can come out, and 24V at 20A directly from your PSU could short on the mainboard.
 Not only will your 3D printer be ruined, it could easily start an electrical fire.
 The funny thing about electrical fires is that, unlike regular fires, they can't be put out by simply extinguishing the heat.
-As long as the wire is shorting, it has more than enough fuel and heat to just keep burning.
+As long as the wire is shorting, it has more than enough fuel and can generate plenty of heat to just keep burning.
+The heated bed I got even came with pre-tinned wires.
+Needless to say, I promptly chopped them off.

 [This](https://www.reddit.com/r/ender3/comments/nbdd99/friendly_reminder_check_your_3d_printer_for/) is a great post about tinned wires on a 3D printer (reddit warning lol)